 (Adds CEO interview, sales details)

-Excluding items, PerkinElmer said it had adjusted earnings of 73 cents per share, a penny better than analysts’ average expectations, according to Thomson Reuters data.
+Excluding one-time items, the company said it had adjusted earnings of 63 cents per share, topping analysts’ average expectations by 2 cents, according to Thomson Reuters I/B/E/S.

 PerkinElmer, which also makes environmental and neonatal testing equipment, said it now expects 2018 adjusted earnings of $3.60 per share, up from its prior view of $3.50 and above current Wall Street estimates of $3.53 per share.

 “Our market conditions continue to be at least as good as we thought going into the year and maybe even a little bit better,” Chief Executive Robert Friel said in an interview.

 It was a strong first quarter for the diagnostic tools sector, with larger rivals Thermo Fisher Scientific Inc and Illumina Inc having previously reported better-than-expected results.

 PerkinElmer raised the midpoint of its full-year revenue forecast to $2.8 billion from $2.73 billion.
 Analysts on average were forecasting $2.74 billion.

 Net profit fell to $26 million, or 23 cents per share, from a profit of $38.6 million, or 33 cents a share, a year ago, because of an accounting adjustment related to the Euroimmun acquisition.

 Revenue for the quarter jumped 25 percent to $644 million, helped by favorable foreign exchange rates and the contribution from diagnostics company Euroimmun.
 That figure also topped Wall Street expectations of $619.6 million.